fengjixuchui/Simple-Kernel/README.md

 The currently uploaded code will not compile as-is.
 Kernel64.c is just here to show that this part of the project does also exist.

 A full description of how to actually compile it, etc. will be added once I finish my to-do list and clean up the mess of code.
+See the "Issues" section of this repo for some things on my to-do list.